laboon/CS1530/lectures/lecture7-software-design.md

     * Henney's Corollary "...except for the problem of too many layers of indirection."
     * Fun fact: David Wheeler was the first person in the world to get a PhD in computer science

+* Listing of Design Heuristics
   * If possible, map from real world
     * Example: Super Mario Brothers video game
       * User Interface: controller input, screen output
       * World: contains one instance of Mario, instances of Question Mark block, Brick Block, Goombas, etc.
       * Data Storage: Stored level info, saved games, high scores, etc.
+  * Be consistent when creating abstractions
+  * Encapsulate Implementation Details
+  * Information Hiding
+  * Identify areas where change is likely
+  * Loose coupling, high cohesion
+  * Use standardized language
+  * Use common design patterns

 * Avoid leaky abstractions!
   * If you need to know about the innards of a class, this is a fail